ZhangXuan0429/Lexical-semantic-change/README.md

 # Lexical-semantic-change
 This repository contains the diachronic semantic data and analytical codes for the paper "***Stochastic modeling of lexical semantic competition in words***".
 ## Data Description

+- **`diachronic_meaning_change.xlsx`**:
+  A diachronic semantic dataset constructed in this study, containing proportion trajectories for 14,347 senses across 3,168 polysemous words from 1810 to 2009.

 - **`polysemous_data.Rdata`**:
-  An R data object containing two-sense diachronic sense-proportion trajectories for polysemous words.
+The Rdata format of the `diachronic_meaning_change.xlsx` dataset.
+It specifically provides the proportion trajectories for the **dominant sense** and **alternatives**, designed to be directly read and processed by the SDE Modeling code.

   Each entry (e.g., `polysemous_data$entertain`) is a list with:
   - `word`: the target word
-  - `senses`: OED-defined senses, including sense definitions and raw yearly sense proportions
+  - `senses`: yearly sense proportions (x: year, y: proportion) for each sense
-  - `n_senses`: number of senses (here, 2)
+  - `n_senses`: number of senses
   - `df`: a three-column data frame used for modeling, with columns:
     - `year`: time index (strictly increasing)
-    - `sense1`: proportion trajectory for sense 1
+    - `sense1`: proportion trajectory for the initial dominant sense
-    - `sense2`: proportion trajectory for sense 2
+    - `sense2`: proportion trajectory for alternative senses
     The simplex constraint `sense1 + sense2 = 1` holds at each time point.

   Example structure: